jeffcai/reader-digest/prompt_history.md

 - prompts:
   - continue working on reader digest, to fix the bug of showing my digests for login user's only instead of all

+ TODO

+- git log: fix the bug - failed to delete any digest
+- prompts:
+  - continue working on reader digest, to fix the bug - failed to delete any digest, caused by 403 error when calling backend API

 ### template for git log and prompts

 - git log: